pyfsi/coconut/docs/docs.md

 ![example image](images/lachend_kakske.png "diefstal in Oostende")

-Only image formats specified in `run_mkdocs.py` are copied to the website; missing extensions can be added.
+Only image formats specified in `run_mkdocs.py` (i.e. png, jpg, jpeg) are copied to the website; missing extensions can be added.
 Images from all `coconut` subdirectories called `images` are copied to the website, so care must be taken that `images` is not used in e.g. the output of the test examples.